 However, FIMO should not be varnished.

-Can I mix FIMO soft / classic / effect / Puppen with each other?
+Can I mix FIMO soft / professional / effect / Puppen with each other?

 All these variants can easily be combined and mixed with each other.